SeungheonOh/xrdm/README.md

 program dmenu
 program rofi
 ```
-This not only makes make ~/.Xresource looks cleaner, but makes it more easy to tweak and recombinate
+This not only makes make ~/.Xresource looks cleaner, but makes it more easy to tweak and recombinate.
+Preset files can be configured as colection of xrdm subcommands.
+One subcommands at a line.

 ### Font
 ```